summer-ospp/help-en/docs/student.md

 - Receive the platform account and help provided by the organizing committee.

 - By default, the organizing committee chooses the mailbox used by students to create the platform gitlab account.
 If students need to modify it, they can contact the organizing committee by email to apply for modification;

 - By default, the Organizing Committee establishes a project repository for each student, in which the code repository and Wiki pages are publicly accessible, and the mentors and students have operation rights.
 Additionally, the repository contains the following contents:

     - The project repository has the community set license by default;

     - The wiki page provides the project application with hidden student information by default;

     - The code repository used by students in the process of project development can be communicated and determined by the community.
 It can be stored in the open repository of the designated platform in the community, or in the repository provided by the organizing committee.
 If students only use the organizing committee repository to submit milestone achievements, they need to publicize the actual repository address in the wiki page;

 - Students need to submit the complete project code to the organizing committee platform warehouse before the milestone node (this requirement is mainly for students whose process output code is not stored in the organizing committee platform), and submit the corresponding report to the corresponding issue (created by the Organizing Committee in advance)

 - Students can communicate with tutors through email and project platform.

 ## Process of mid-term assessment

 1. Students submit the interim report of the project in the designated position of the platform
 2. The tutor gives the review opinions from the following aspects and submits the review opinions to the designated position of the platform.

-   a.
-Is the project on schedule
+    - Is the project on schedule

-   b.
-Whether the project code and output have been submitted to the platform warehouse as planned
+    - Whether the project code and output have been submitted to the platform warehouse as planned

 3. The Organizing Committee judges whether the mid-term assessment is passed or not according to the evaluation opinions of the tutor.
 4. Students who pass the mid-term assessment will receive 50% of the project bonus (before tax) to continue the project.
 5. Students who fail to pass the mid-term assessment will stop participating in the project, and the organizing committee will no longer support the project.

 ## Process of final term assessment

-1. Students submit the project closing report at the designated location of the platform
+1. Students submit the project closing report at the designated location of the platform.

 2. Community members of community organizations (tutors and other community developers, the specific number of which is decided by the community) give evaluation opinions referring to the following aspects, and submit the evaluation opinions to the designated location of the platform:

     a.
 Evaluate whether the project output meets the initial objectives and requirements of the project.

     b.
 List of contributions submitted to the community.

     c.
 Evaluate the operation of project output.

     d.
 The perfection of project related documents.

     e.
 For R & D projects, whether the closing report provides the corresponding test verification results.

     f.
 Other aspects that the community and tutors think need to be evaluated.

 3. The organizing committee organizes a review panel to review the project output, and gives the final review conclusion (pass, fail) based on the review opinions of the community.